A Guide to Major Congressional and Presidential Awards

 Additional Awards and Medals

 Table 1 contains information about selected medals and awards presented by or in the name of the President, as well as selected medals and awards established by Congress.
 It does not include military medals or awards.
 This is not a comprehensive list of all civilian honors awarded or authorized by the U.S. government.
-Resources listed in the “Additional Information” column generally contain details about the nomination and selection process for that award.
+Some medals or awards on this list may be inactive at this time.

 Table 1.
 Selected National Medals and Awards